 Working with the Office of Government Relations and the R&D Budget and Policy Program , the Center plays a leading role in producing the weekly Policy Alert; the annual Science and Technology Policy Forum ; and the annual Leadership Seminar in Science and Technology Policy.

-- Edward Derrick , Ph.D., Chief Program Director, Center of Science, Policy, and Society Programs
+- Charles E. Dunlap , Ph.D., Interim Chief Program Director, Center of Science, Policy and Society Programs

 - Cynthia Robinson, Senior Policy Advisor

-- Nicolle Rutledge , MSC, Senior Project Coordinator
+- Nicolle Rutledge , MSC, Interim Project and Center Administrator

 AAAS is pleased to announce its new Visiting Scholar Program.
 This program provides a unique opportunity for scientists, policy specialists, and other experts to further their scholarly endeavors for up to one year at AAAS headquarters in Washington, DC.
 Through a competitive selection process, AAAS seeks to host the best talent in the field, which will enrich the Visiting Scholar’s own work and the ability of AAAS to fulfill its mission.